James Gray (director): 2020s

-On June 17, 2020, it was officially confirmed that his next film, titled Armageddon Time, would be a coming-of-age drama story loosely based on Gray's childhood memories, with Anne Hathaway, Anthony Hopkins and Jeremy Strong cast in the film.
+On June 16, 2020, it was officially confirmed that Gray's next film, titled Armageddon Time, would be a coming-of-age drama loosely based on his childhood memories, with Anne Hathaway, Anthony Hopkins and Jeremy Strong cast in the film.
 The film had its world premiere at the Cannes Film Festival on May 19, 2022 and was released in the United States on October 28, 2022 by Focus Features.

+In November 2024, it was reported that Gray had set his next film, Paper Tiger, described as a "blue chip crime-drama-thriller" following two brothers who, while in pursuit of the American Dream, become "entangled in a scheme that turns out to be too good to be true."
+Filming commenced in 2025, with financing from Leone Film Group.